wp-plugins/show-theme-file/readme.txt

 Tags: theme, file, template, hierarchy
 Tested up to: 3.1.3

-This is a simple plugin in it's primitive stage.
-It uses wordpress' hierarchy to determine what theme file the current page used to render it!
+This is a simple plugin that uses wordpress' hierarchy to determine what theme file the current page used to render it!

 == Installation ==